ViktorHaag/old-huron-archive/content/posts/edgware-world.rst

 what the travel times are between features).
 For Edgeware's system then:

-* Travel from Edgware Station to either Hale, the gas giant, or the outpost on Rectory is trip of about 70 million km on average; at 1G that's "about two days", and at 2G that's "about a day and a half".
+* Travel from Edgware Station to either Hale, the gas giant, or the outpost on Rectory is a trip of about 70 million km on average; at 1G that's "about two days", and at 2G that's "about a day and a half".

 * Travel between Rectory and Hale is a trip of about 135 million km on average;